jpap/autoreadme/README.md

 ## Template Variables
 The following variables are available in custom templates:

-Name: Package name.
+`.Name` Package name.

 `.Title` The -title flag value, or package name if not provided.

-`.Doc` Package-level documentation of your package.
+`.Doc` Package-level documentation.

 `.Synopsis` The first sentence from the .Doc variable.

-`.Import` The import path of your package.
+`.ImportPath` Package import path.

 `.RepoPath` The import path without the first path component.
 For example, the import github.com/golang/go is represented as "golang/go".
+This is typically the path within the repo of the package.

 `.Bugs` A []string of all bugs as per godoc.

-`.Command` True if a command.
+`.Commands` A []string of import paths of all main packages.
+In addition to the directory provided to the tool, we also check cmd/* directories for additional main packages.

-`.Library` True if not a command.
+`.Library` True if the package is not a main package.

 `.Today` The current date in YYYY.MM.DD format.

-`.Travis` True if there is a `.travis.yml` file in the same directory as your package.
+`.Travis` True if there is a `.travis.yml` file in the package directory.

-`.Example` a map of Example with all examples from `*_test.go` files.
+`.Examples` a map of Example with all examples from `*_test.go` files.
 These can be used to include selective examples into the README.
-The Example{}
-struct has these fields:
+The Example struct has the following fields:

 ```
 .Name    Name of the example